Des Plaines will likely increase water and sewer rates this year to keep up with maintenance costs and address Chicago water rate increases.

-Tim Oakley, director of public works and engineering, said half the city’s water mains were about 50 years old, and about 10 to 15 percent of the city’s mains were 75 years old, the lifespan of a water main.
+Tim Oakley, director of , said half the city’s water mains were about 50 years old, and about 10 to 15 percent of the city’s mains were 75 years old, the lifespan of a water main.

 Aldermen and city staff members were onboard with the 30 percent increase until they learned of Chicago’s rate hikes, Wisniewski said.
 She said they are now choosing a scaled-back version, the first option from the report, to ease costs to residents stemming from the increase of the purchase price of Chicago’s water.

 “It is unrealistic for residents to take in these costs,” Wisniewski said of the third option.

 Wisniewski said the current plan addresses making sure the city’s water and sewer fund is no longer in the red by the first quarter of 2013.